 Her research has been published in leading journals including Organization Studies, Sociology, Environment and Planning A: Economy and Space, Big Data & Society, New Media & Society, New Technology, Work and Employment and Research in the Sociology of Organizations.

+Gemma received her PhD from the University of Amsterdam in 2023.
 Previously, Gemma was an Assistant Editor at Big Data & Society and has participated in multiple research projects funded by the Norwegian Research Council and the European Research Council.
-Since 2018, Gemma has been a Doctoral Stipendiary Fellow at the Nordic Centre for Internet and Society, BI Norwegian Business School.

 Artificial Intelligence, Work and Labour, AI Production, Sustainability, Privacy and Surveillance, Social Theory